-- Buttermilk: Use buttermilk or kefir (that’s what I use most of the time).
-You can also use plain yogurt (not Balkan nor Greek) diluted with a bit of milk so that it is the consistency of buttermilk.
+- You can also use plain yogurt (not Balkan nor Greek as they are too thick) diluted with a bit of milk so that it is the consistency of buttermilk.

-- Vegetable oil: You can use melted butter instead of vegetable oil if you’d like.
+- You can use melted butter instead of vegetable oil if you’d like.

 If you love Savoury Muffins, then try my other savoury cakes:

 Using regular paper muffin liners, unfortunately, won’t work.
 The batter will stick to them and it’ll be a nightmare to get the muffins out.
 You MUST spray muffins liners with some oil.
 You can also just spray the muffin tins with cooking oil directly and avoid using any liners.

 You can also use special Non-Stick Parchment Paper Liners.
 Those work really well.

 How long will Herbs and Cheese Muffins keep?